HackYourFuture-CPH/Calculator/README.md

 `npm run test:watch`

 ## 🏁 Getting Started
-First clone the repo on your local machine using a terminal or a git client.
+First fork the repo to your own github and then clone it into your local machine using a terminal or a git client.

 #### 💾 [Installations](/installations.md)